Photo of Joe T. Sylve

 uint64_t total_bytes_read; // 0x20

-} j_stream_t; // 0x28
+} j_dstream_t; // 0x28

 The logical size and allocated size of a dstream may differ.
 The allocated size is always a factor of the container’s block size.
 If the file contents do not fill up the last block, then the allocated size may be larger than the logical size.
 APFS also allows dstreams to be sparsely allocated.
 Some extent ranges that logically contain all zero-bytes may not be stored on disk.
 In these instances, the allocated size may be smaller than the logical size of the stream.

-The default_crypto_id comes in to play when we’re dealing with encrypted volumes.
+The default_crypto_id comes into play when we’re dealing with encrypted volumes.
 We will discuss more about APFS encryption in a future post.

 The total_bytes_written and total_bytes_read fields are performance counters we can use to determine how often a data stream has been read-from or written-to.
 They are only periodically updated, and more research is needed to determine what triggers these values to be flushed to disk.
 Both values are allowed to overflow and reset from zero, so their utility for forensic analysis is relatively limited.